daattali/beautiful-jekyll/privacyPolicy.md

 By using our site or apps, you consent to our privacy policy.

 #### You can ask privacy questions.
-If you have any questions or concerns about our privacy policies, please contact us: jellroll.dev@gmail.com
+If you have any questions or concerns about our privacy policies, please email [jellroll.dev@gmail.com](mailto:jellroll.dev@gmail.com).

 #### You can review more privacy-related information.
 Our privacy policy may change from time to time.
 If we make any material changes to our policies, we will place a prominent notice on our website or application.